pippim/pippim.github.io/programs/mserve.md

 - Filter chronology list for songs longer than five minutes
 - Open that song in *Kid3* (Metadata Tag Editor)
 - Open that song in the File Manager (AKA *Nautilus*)

+### Chronology List Popup Menu Filter Options for Loudness Normalization

+When a Loudness Normalization Playlist is active, the filter options change to:

+- Filter volume worse (new volume is worse than old volume)
+- Filter volume missed target (mew volume over 0.1 dB from target)
+- Filter volume met target (new volume is within 0.1 dB of target)

+You can redo volume normalization using the Music Location window's Dropdown menu and selecting: *'Tools', 'Volume', 'Analyze New Volume', 'Right Click', 'Redo normalization'*.
+You do not need to run the *'Create Normalization Playlist'* after redoing the normalization.

 ---